 So why does my ex-husband want his name back?

 My son is upset with me.
 He has been hurling abuse at me and Gareth and getting no response.
 He wants me to change my ways.
 He has been bullying, threatening, undermining, employing emotional blackmail amongst a whole host of other methods – all typical behaviour.
-And, in not getting his own way he has turned to his dad, who thinks that he can tell me what to do and, at the same time, has told me to change my name.
+And, in not getting his own way he has turned to his dad, who thinks that he can tell me what to do.
+And, at the same time, has told me to change my name.

 My post on LinkedIn attracted lots of comments and support, for which I am grateful.
 I’ve also been connecting with and following people who specialise in narcissism and trauma.
 It’s been interesting to say the least.
 If you think you’re experiencing narcissism in your life and want to talk to someone about it then get in touch and lets chat.

 I’m sorry to say that my own wellbeing takes priority.
 If I don’t take care of myself and put my foot down and say ‘Enough’, then I will be walked all over and become a shadow of myself.
 In fact, over the years that would’ve been the easiest solution.
 To give in.
 I couldn’t.
 It wasn’t right for me, or for him.